pete-mo/blog-content/03 - Published/My First AI-Enhanced Blog Post 3.md

 ---
-title: Building an AI-Enhanced Blog with Obsidian and 11tee
+title: "Building an AI-Enhanced Blog with Obsidian and 11tee"
 slug: ai-enhanced-blog-obsidian-11ty
 date: 2025-06-06
 updated: 2025-06-06